 Video of the Day

 Remove the decorative cover of the fireplace to reveal the gas controls at the bottom of the unit, near the floor.
 You should see a gas shut-off valve.
 Turn the handle parallel to the direction of the gas pipes to turn on the gas.
 If you don't see the valve, it is probably behind the fireplace.
 Look for it there and turn it on.
 Pull the fixed glass assembly off of the fireplace, if yours has one.
 This is an important safety precaution that prevents the buildup of gas should the pilot be hard to light.

 Locate the gas control knob, which should have settings for "Pilot," "On," and "Off."
-Look around for a red or black push button, which means that the unit has a piezoelectric spark mechanism.
-Press the button once or twice to verify that there is a spark at the end of the pilot tube.
-If you don't see a button, you must light the flame manually.
+Look around for a red or black button; this is the piezoelectric spark igniter.
+Press the button a few times to verify that there it creates a spark at the end of the pilot tube.
+This spark will ignite the pilot flame.

 Turn the gas control knob until the "Pilot" setting lines up with the arrow or hash mark on the outer rim of the control.
 Press and hold down the gas control knob, then press the igniter button multiple times, as needed, until the pilot flame ignites.
 Once the pilot lights, keep holding down the gas control knob for 20 to 30 seconds to allow time for heating up the thermocouple (a safety device), then release the knob so it pops back up.
 If the pilot doesn't light, release the gas control knob so it pops back up and stops the flow of gas.
 Wait 10 seconds, then repeat the lighting process until the pilot starts.

 Turn the gas control knob to the "On" position, then replace the fixed glass assembly and the decorative cover.